pydna-group/pydna/docs/README.md

 # Install docs dependency group
 poetry install --with docs

+# Generate the example gallery and the API reference
+bash autogen_docs.sh

 # Start the sphinx server to see docs live by default at http://127.0.0.1:8000/
 sphinx-autobuild --watch src/ docs docs/_build/html
 ```